 Note there is no financial aid available from the Idaho Catholic Charities.
 They don’t offer funds but rather the charity can offer a number of referrals, employment resources, and other support.
-Case managers can sometimes direct/refer clients on where to go to for rent and utility bill help as part of Community Resource Referrals, but the churches and Idaho centers will not have their own funding available.
+Case managers can sometimes direct/refer clients on where to go to for rent and utility bill help as part of Community Resource Referrals, but the churches and Idaho centers listed below will not have their own funding available.

 Financial literacy and education is available and can enhance and strengthen the ability of individuals to make sound, appropriate decisions in improving their credit and in overall managing their personal finances.
 Learn about tactics such as budgeting and debt management plans that are offered in partnership with Catholic Charities and non-profit credit counseling agencies.

 Family strengthening services will help provide parents the information and knowledge that can help develop their children.
 It is offered as a component of the Annie E. Casey Foundation.
 Children and their parents can learn about programs such as Head Start in Iowa, summer meals, and more.

 Catholic Charities will also include the entire family in any assistance offered.
 They work closely and collaborate with other non-profit organizations and government resources in the community.
 Many of the family strengthening programs are focused on family economic stability.

 English as second language and conversation classes are offered for adult students and immigrants who who are learning English as a new language.
 Some of the skills taught in Idaho include cultural orientation, listening, speaking, writing, reading, study skills, and content vocabulary.
 Find a number of other programs for immigrants new to Idaho or any other state.

 Ongoing and general case management is offered.
 This is when a client will work collaboratively with staff from Catholic Charities on addressing challenges that people may be facing.
 This can include financial difficulties, employment, and more.